 It’s good to know that lucky bamboo plants are actually quite resilient, and this means that you definitely have a shot of saving yours.
 However, it’s possible that you will need to examine whether you’re watering the plant correctly.

 People often kill plants by not watering them enough or by watering them way too much.
 These plants are going to need water to survive, and you might just not be doing things completely right.

 Ideally, you need to avoid letting the soil of your lucky bamboo plant get too dry.
-Most people are probably going to keep lucky bamboo plants in soil, but not all of them will.
+Most people are probably going to keep them in soil, but not all of them will.

-Watering a lucky bamboo plant too much has the potential to lead to issues such as root rot.
+Watering these plants too much has the potential to lead to issues such as root rot.
 Once your lucky bamboo plant has root rot, it might be tough to try to save it, and this makes it all the more important to water your plant properly.

 Don’t water your lucky bamboo plant when the soil is still really moist.
 You don’t want to let the soil completely dry out, but you need to respect the dangers of watering plants too much.

 Another potential issue that has to do with water is the type of water that you are using for your plant.
 Many households have tap water that contains chemicals such as chlorine, and these will not be good for your lucky bamboo plant at all.

 You need to ensure that you aren’t using tap water that contains chemicals that will harm your plant.
 It should be possible to figure out what chemicals are in your water, but if you can’t, then it might be best to err on the side of caution and use other types of water.

 Some people buy water specifically to water their plants, but you don’t really have to go that far.
 Letting tap water sit out overnight should make the chlorine evaporate so that you can use it on your lucky bamboo safely.